Vonage/vivid-3/docs/getting-started/getting-started.md

 **Vonage** products should use the brand-specific _Spezia_ font families.

-Go to this repo:
+To obtain the _Spezia_ webfont kit, go to this repository:

 [https://github.com/Vonage/spezia-webfont-kit](https://github.com/Vonage/spezia-webfont-kit)

-Download and add the Spezia font to your app.
+Download the font and add it to your project.

 Make sure it is added to the correct path as indicated in the CSS file (or update the path in the CSS below).